secretstartups/handbook/finance/growth-and-development/cfo-shadow-program/index.html.md

 ##### CFO's calendar

 1. At the start of the week, review the CFO's calendar.
 The CFO's calendar is the single source of truth.
 Shadows should check the CFO's calendar for updates often.
 You will not be invited to each meeting.
 Meetings that the shadows may not attend will have a separate calendar entry on the CFO's schedule that states "No CFO Shadows".
-When in doubt, reach out to CFO Executive Business Admin to confirm if you should attend or not.
+When in doubt, reach out to CFO's Senior Executive Business Administrator to confirm if you should attend or not.
 There will be some meetings and events the shadows do not attend.
 Do not feel obligated to attend every meeting — all meetings are considered optional.
 1. As a reminder, you should have your title updated within your last name on zoom.
 During the Shadow rotation update your title to "CFO Shadow".
 [Here](https://about.gitlab.com/handbook/tools-and-tips/zoom/#adding-your-title-to-your-name) is the how to update your title as part of your last name to ensure it shows up on zoom.
 1. Add the CFO's calendar to your Google Calendar by clicking the `+` next to "Other Calendars".
 Then click `Subscribe to Calendar`, search for the CFO's name, and click enter.
 1. Because candidate interviews are marked as "private" (busy) for confidentiality reasons, the Executive Business Admin will invite the shadows to those events directly.
 As a result, you will get an email from Greenhouse asking for candidate feedback, which is not necessary.